Moshoeshoe I: Early life

 Moshoeshoe was born under the name Lepoqo in the village of Menkhoaneng in the north of modern day Lesotho.
 The precise year of his birth remains unknown, estimates range from 1780 to 1794; 1786 being the most commonly agreed upon date.
-His name's literal translation is Dispute, originated from accusations of witchcraft which were levied on a man in Mekhoaneng around the time of his birth.
+His name's literal translation is Dispute, originated from accusations of witchcraft which were levied on a man in Menkhoaneng around the time of his birth.
 He was the first son of Mokhachane, a minor chief of the Bamokoteli sub-clan of the Basotho people and his first wife Kholu.
 Kholu was the daughter of the Bafokeng clan chief Ntsukunyane and came from the area of the Butha-Buthe further north.
-The Bamokoteli numbered at most 4,000 people, they were an offshoot of the Koena tribe to whom they regularly paid tribute.
-Moshoeshoe's family lived in a small kraal near the Tlotsi stream, a tributary of the Caledon River.
-Little is known about his childhood, however he remained on good terms with his parents until their death.
+The Bamokoteli numbered at most 4,000 people, they were an offshoot of the Bakoena tribe to whom they regularly paid tribute.
+Lepoqo's family lived in a small kraal near the Tlotsi stream, a tributary of the Caledon River.
+Little is known about his childhood; however, he remained on good terms with his parents until their death.
 Around the age of six he began tending to the family's sheep and goats.
-Moshoeshoe had an older sister named MaTsouenyane as well as younger brothers named Makhabane and Posholi, and a younger sister named 'MaNtoetse.
+Lepoqo had an older sister named MaTsouenyane as well as younger brothers named Makhabane and Posholi, and a younger sister named 'MaNtoetse.
 Mokhachane went on to marry over four other women and father other children.
-The Sotho people were keen pastoralists, cattle played a central role in their lives and a man's wealth was measured by the number of cattle he possessed.
+The Sotho people were keen pastoralists; cattle played a central role in their lives and a man's wealth was measured by the number of cattle he possessed.

-Moshoeshoe and his agemates went to initiation school and he got the name Letlama, meaning strong bond.
-During his youth just after initiation, he was very brave and once organised a cattle raid against Ramonaheng and captured several herds.
-As was the tradition, he composed a poem praising himself where, amongst the words he used to refer to himself, said he was "like a razor which has shaved all Ramonaheng's beards", referring to his successful raid.
-In Sesotho language, a razor is said to make a "shoe...shoe..." sound, and after that he was affectionately called Moshoeshoe: "the shaver".
-He also referred himself as the person of Kali, thus showed that he was a descendant of the Great Kali or Monaheng who is said to be the ancestor of most Bakoena people in Lesotho with the exception of the senior Bamolibeli.